JuliaAI/MLJModels.jl/README.md

 ### Metadata

-Adding metadata for your model(s) is crucial for the discoverability of your package and its models.
-You should use the `metadata_model` and `metadata_pkg` functionalities from `MLJBase` to guide you.
+Adding metadata for your model(s) is crucial for the discoverability of your package and its models and to make sure your model is used with data it can handle.
+You should use the `metadata_model` and `metadata_pkg` functionalities from `MLJBase` to do this:

 ```julia
 const ALL_MODELS = Union{YourModel1, YourModel2, ...}